telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Shadow.png)

 5. Of course, you need to choose the topics in which you can update your shadow.
-Be sure to select the service quality level as QoS 0, amazon doesn't allow a different police.
+Be sure to select the service quality level as QoS 0, amazon doesn't allow different levels.
 ```
 $aws/things/MyRaspberryPi/shadow/update
 ```